Sincelejo: Demographics

-As of 2018, Sincelejo had a population of 277,773.
-83.7% of residential buildings are houses, while 12.1% are apartments.
-98.1% of the city's housing has regular electricity, 83.7% is connected to a sewage system, 79.7% has a regular water supply, 79% has natural gas, and 50% are connected to telephone lines.
-51.6% of all residents are women, while 48.4% are men.
-The literacy rate is 87.5%.
-11.5% of the citizens of Sincelejo recognize themselves as indigenous people, 3.4% as African-Colombians, and 85.1% recognize themselves as Whites and/or Mestizos.
+As of 2023, Sincelejo had a population of 310,456.
+85.1% recognize themselves as Whites, Arabs and/or Mestizos, 11.5% recognize themselves as Indigenous people and 3.4% as Afro-Colombians.

 Economy

 The main economic activities of the municipality of Sincelejo revolve around the land use of neighboring departments, specifically in livestock, agriculture, and commerce.
-The largest sector within Sincelejo is its livestock sector, and the city has been called the "Capital Cebuísta de Colombia" (English: Zebu Capital of Colombia) for its prised beef cattle production.
+The largest sector within Sincelejo is its livestock sector, and the city has been called the "Capital Cebuísta de Colombia" (English: Zebu Capital of Colombia) for its prized beef cattle production.
 Sincelejo also has a significant dairy farming sector, but beef cattle are the dominant contributor to the city's economy.
 Agriculture is the city's second largest sector, and is characterized by the production of maize, cassava, yams, and bananas.

 Trade, government agencies, and other services supplement the primary activities of the agricultural sector.
 Industry is beginning to grow in the city with new factories, including Postobón facilities, almidón (starch production), clothing, footwear, icopor (styrofoam), metal equipment, bricks, concrete, construction materials, and wood processing.
 According to a recent census of the Industry and Commerce department, there are about 3000 businesses operating in the capital.